 Depending on your genes, diet, supplementation and sun/UV exposure vitamin D levels in your body will change.

-Although some promising indications have shown vitamin D can help when taken as a supplementary treatment for some autoimmune diseases, it is still not fully clear what is the benefit for autoimmune thyroid disease.
+Although some promising indications have shown vitamin D can help when taken as a supplementary treatment for some autoimmune diseases, it is still unclear if there is a real benefit for autoimmune thyroid disease.

-In US, vitamin D supplementation is recommended only for the treatment of conditions caused by the lack of vitamin D [2,3].
+In the US, vitamin D supplements are recommended only for the treatment of conditions caused by the lack of vitamin D (2,3).